Deep Recurrent Regression for Facial Landmark Detection: The Approach

-Our sub-network has 16 convolution layers, 2 max pooling layers and 2 deconvolution layers.
-In the convolution layers, we zero-pad the layer's input with $\lfloor k/2 \rfloor$ zeros on all sides, where $k$ is the kernel size.
+We propose a spatial resolution-preserved conv-deconv network to learn the powerful feature maps that facilitate the following shape feature extraction and shape regressions.
+Our network is built on the VGG-19 layer net~\cite{vgg} as shown in Fig.~\ref{subnetwork}, where makes following structural modifications.
+The first modification is to remove the last three max pooling layers (pool3, pool4, pool5) and all the fully-connected layers (fc6, fc7, fc8).
+The second is to add two deconvolutional layers \cite{long2014fully,noh2015learning} (deconv6, deconv7). \textit{Deconvolution}, which is also called \textit{backwards convolution}, reverses the forward and backward passes of the convolution.
+It is used for up-sampling.
+Our conv-deconv network has 16 convolutional layers, 2 max pooling layers and 2 deconvolutional layers.
+In the convolutional layers, we zero-pad the input with $\lfloor k/2 \rfloor$ zeros on all sides, where $k$ is the kernel size of filters in a specific layer.
 By this padding, the input and the output can have the same size.
-The pooling layer filters the input with kernel size of $2 \times 2$ and stride of 2 pixels, which makes the size of the output be half of the input.
-In the deconvolution layer, the input is filtered with 96 kernels of size $4 \times 4$ and a stride size of 2 pixels, which makes the size of the output be 2 times of the input.
+The pooling layer filters the input with a kernel size of $2 \times 2$ and a stride of 2 pixels, which makes the size of the output be half of the input.
+In the deconvolutional layer, the input is filtered with 96 kernels of size $4 \times 4$ and a stride size of 2 pixels, which makes the size of the output be 2 times of the input.
 Suppose that the input image size is $H \times W$.
-After passing through two pooling layers, it becomes $H/4 \times W/4$, and then is upsampled to $H \times W$ via two deconvolution layers.
+After passing through two pooling layers, the image becomes $H/4 \times W/4$, and then is upsampled to $H \times W$ via two deconvolutional layers.

-\textbf{Discussions.} Traditional networks, such as AlexNet~\cite{alexnet}, reduce the size of activations by repeated operations of pooling and convolution.
-The downsampling may cause the loss of spatial accuracy, especially for the face alignment problem.
-For instance, VGG19 takes a $224 \times 224$ image as the input and the output size of the Conv$_5$ feature maps is $14 \times 14$.
-That is, a pixel index $(x,y)$ in the Conv$_5$ feature maps has a receptive field centered on the pixel $(16x,16y)$ in the input image.
-If two facial key points are very close, e.g., two points in the left eye, it is hard to discriminate them because these two points are mapped to the same pixel in the CNN feature maps.

-Another CNN architecture is to remove the pooling layers and keep the size of all layers the same (e.g. $H \times W$) by repeated operations of convolution.
-Although it can solve the loss of the spatial accuracy problem, it has a very high time complexity due to the large image size.

-On the contrary to the above two architectures, our network enlarges the activations though the deconvolution operations.
-The size of the image is kept in the last feature map.
-Hence, our network can solve the loss of the spatial accuracy problem.
-Also our network can reduce the size of the layers, which can greatly reduce the time complexity.

-After this module, the network is divided into two branches: one is finding the initialization, and the other is the cascaded regression.
+In such modifications, the raw image is changed to the feature maps of the same size of the image, which can obtain more powerful representation and help to get more accurate results.